-Call us crazy, but we prefer styling a small space over a large one any day.
+Call us crazy, but we prefer styling a small living room over a large one any day.
 There's something incredibly thrilling about size-challenged decorating that really forces you to get creative.
-Yes, you'll make mistakes along the way, but when decorated well, small rooms can look seriously stylish (these tiny bathrooms are proof).
+Yes, you'll make mistakes arranging furniture in a small living room, but when decorated well, petite rooms can look seriously stylish (tiny bathrooms are proof).
 Just because there's less space to work with, doesn't mean you have to compromise on taste, either.
 If you're looking for small living room ideas, follow these decorating tips.

 Plan Your Layout